Experiment Configuration Reference#

 #

 Optional.
-Defines actions in response to trial logs matching specified regex patterns (Go language syntax).
+Defines actions and labels in response to trial logs matching specified regex patterns (Go language syntax).
 For more information about the syntax, you can visit this RE2 reference page.
-Actions include:
+Each log policy can have the following fields:

 : Excludes a failed trial’s restart attempts (due to itsmax_restarts